-Welcome to daylight saving time, also known as "are you flipping kidding me?"
-As if getting children to sleep isn't complicated enough, springing forward an hour on March 11 is bound to disrupt your, well, life.
+Welcome to the end of daylight saving time, also known as "are you flipping kidding me?"
+As if getting children to sleep isn't complicated enough, fall backing an hour is bound to disrupt your, well, life.
 And you aren't exactly keen on it for yourself either.
-In fact, researchers have begun to prove that the whole thing is kind of a load of crap and takes a toll on your health.
 But since the time change is happening anyway, what do you about your sleepless kids?
 Here's how to adjust your baby to daylight saving time.

 "Some people use the Sunday of the time change to sleep in and let their babies sleep in as well, which makes the first day of the transition a piece of cake," Chris Brantner, a certified sleep science coach at SleepZoo.com, tells Romper in an email interview.
 "However, what often ends up happening is they try to put their babies to sleep an hour earlier that night, as many people have to adjust their schedules for work, day care, and/or school on Monday.
 The problem is that your baby probably isn’t tired enough to go to sleep an hour early."